Acura has a two-pronged approach to the crossover market. But which one should you be eyeing?

 Two of them, the RDX and MDX (Acura has long since binned fabulous real model names like Legend and Vigor), cover a swath of the market nearly as wide as the turnpikes they are designed to drive upon.
 The RDX is a two-row vehicle with sporting pretensions offered with a four-cylinder engine and all-wheel drive.
-The MDX is its bigger brother, capable of housing three rows of humans and seeing fit to offer a version with an electrified hybrid powerplant.
+The MDX is its bigger brother, capable of housing three rows of humans, with more power to match.

 Which one is right for you?
 Let’s figure it out.